Icinga/icinga2/doc/4-configuring-icinga-2.md

       retry_interval = 30s
     }

-The `hostalive` check command is shipped with Icinga 2 in the [Plugin Check Commands](6-icinga-template-library.md#plugin-check-commands).
+The `hostalive` check command is part of the
+[Plugin Check Commands](6-icinga-template-library.md#plugin-check-commands).